What is the purpose of the Fund and who does the Fund represent?

 - General operating support, which is the toughest funding for campuses to raise — but is absolutely essential to pay for books, lab equipment, computers, utilities, maintenance, etc.

 Scholarship dollars, to provide students from low- and middle-income families the financial means to obtain a quality college education.
 Scholarship donors help fund nearly 300 students each year.

 Funding is requested from foundations and businesses.
 The Fund does not formally solicit individuals for financial support although gifts are accepted from those wishing to participate.
 The Fund's base of over 120 donors value the efficiency of receiving one request on behalf of all 17 schools and then supporting them all with a single gift.

 Nearly 60 foundation, business and individual donors contribute annually to the Fund's three pooled scholarship programs — Minnesota Scholars Fund (for Minnesota natives with financial need), Access & Equity (for students of color, new Americans, and first generation students), and Galileo (for students studying in the STEM disciplines — Science, Technology, Engineering & Mathematics).

 Another 10 donors each contribute a minimum of $17,000 to fund Named Scholarships.
 Three additional donors have partnered with the Fund to design special named scholarship programs offering generous scholarships to nearly 60 students annually, many of whom are students of color, non-traditional students, or students from low-income families.

 How are funds distributed?

 The Fund is a pass-through organization — every dollar raised goes to member schools and their students.
-Unless otherwise designated by the donor, 60% of each gift is divided equally among the schools and 40% is divided based on enrollment.
+Unless otherwise designated by the donor, 60 percent of each gift is divided equally among the schools and 40 percent is divided based on enrollment.

 What is the Fund's fiscal/campaign year?